-VMware High Availability (HA) provides easy to use, cost effective high availability for applications running in virtual machines.
+Ans: VMware High Availability (HA) provides easy to use, cost-effective high availability for applications running in virtual machines.
 In the event of server failure, affected virtual machines are automatically restarted on other production servers with spare capacity.

-We have lot of features like VMotion, DRS, SMP etc, but why we need HA?
+2Q) We have a lot of features like VMotion, DRS, SMP, etc, but why we need HA?

-We need this because we need our services running without interruption.
-Assume like, for some reason if any one of the ESX server in the cluster goes down suddenly, what happens to the virtual machines which are running on that particular server?
+Ans: We need this because we need our services running without interruption.
+Assume like, for some reason if anyone of the ESX server in the cluster goes down suddenly, what happens to the virtual machines which are running on that particular server?
 Are they continue to run or go down.
-Yes, they also goes down.
-But with the help of VMware HA, these vm’s can be restarted immediately on the other ESX servers in the same cluster.
-But here you will get a down time of 5 –10 mins.
-Because server crash is an unexpected thing.
+Yes, they also go down.
+But with the help of VMware HA, these VM's can be restarted immediately on the other ESX servers in the same cluster.
+But here you will get a downtime of 5 –10 mins.
+Because a server crash is an unexpected thing.

-Transforming Hardware resources in to software layer is called Hardware virtualization, using hardware virtualization we can run multiple operating system’s concurrently on a piece of since hardware
+Ans: Transforming Hardware resources into software layer is called Hardware virtualization, using hardware virtualization we can run multiple operating system’s concurrently on a piece of since hardware

-Virtualization is creation of virtual is rather than actual version of something Such as
+Ans: Virtualization is the creation of virtual is rather than an actual version of something Such as

 Hardware virtualization VMWARE VSPHERE / CITRIX XEN SERVER/ MICROSOFT HYPER V